2023 Virginia's 7th Senate district special election: Election

 Notably, early in person and early mail in votes were not allocated by precinct.
-Adams won the early in person votes in the distrct by 34 votes or 0.6%, but Rouse won early mail in votes by 2,745 votes or 44%.
+Adams won the early in person votes in the district by 34 votes or 0.6%, but Rouse won early mail in votes by 2,745 votes or 44%.
 Rouse's raw margin of victory in absentee votes was significantly greater than his raw margin of victory in the district overall.